k9-devs/Ninik/README.md

 * Keep in mind, all the passwords must be manipulated with the same algo in order to retrieve them again.

 ## How To Contribute
-Open a pull request.
+Open a pull request with proper comments.
 For any discussion or query, open an issue.
 You can also message me through Twitter to get in touch twitter.com/mbhups